 Abusers may be family members, people who are supposed to provide care, or so called ‘friends’.
 The impact of abuse on the older person is often significant leading to social isolation, poor nutrition, fuel poverty and debt.
 Recent research by Safe Lives shows that on average, older people experience domestic abuse for twice as long before seeking help as those aged under sixty.

 Choice is working in partnership with national charities such as Age Cymru, Hafan Cymru, Red Cross, Action on Elder Abuse Cymru, Safer Wales and Welsh Women’s Aid.
 The project also has considerable support from local authorities, the police and the Older People’s Commissioner for Wales.

 Although in some cases prosecution may be the right thing to do, often older people do not want to criminalise a family member as they feel this may worsen the situation.

 For example, an older person who is financially abused by a child or grandchild, may not want to see them prosecuted as this could impose a strain on the family and potentially lead to a breakdown within the family and the older person being deprived of wider family support.

 What Choice offers:

-- Choice is working together with older people, volunteers, local communities and professionals in two pilot areas (Carmarthenshire and Cardiff) to design an additional approach to justice based on restorative principles.
+- Choice worked together with older people, volunteers, local communities and professionals in two pilot areas (Carmarthenshire and Cardiff) to design an additional approach to justice based on restorative principles.

-- Qualified and trained project staff will liaise with the older person and other family members to agree how best to resolve their situation.
+- Qualified and trained project staff liaise with the older person and other family members to agree how best to resolve their situation.

 Sarah Wydall, Senior Research Fellow, at Aberystwyth University said;